lelamson/voodoo_donuts/README.md

 # voodoo_donuts

+Add fixed position homer image.
+Add hodor text with absolute position and hodor image with relative position to the text.

 Add CSS to style the webpage.

 Add a forms checkbox and built runForecast function to display each donut shops forecast upon clicking the checkbox.